The Shadow in My Eye: Plot

 On the day of Operation Carthage, Eva argues with her parents over not finishing a bowl of porridge.
 Frederik, persuaded by Teresa, informs his parents that he is deserting the service.
 While Eva and Rigmor attend a class, Sister Hanna confronts Teresa over her relationship with Frederik and announces plans to expel her from their order.
 During the air raid, Peter and Andy's Mosquito fighter-bomber hits a searchlight tower, causing it to crash near the Institut Jeanne d'Arc.
-Other Mosquito fighter-bombers mistake the school for the target and bomb the building, killing and wounding numerous students and teachers.
+Other Mosquito fighter-bombers mistake the school for the target and bomb the building, killing and wounding numerous pupils and teachers.
 However, other RAF bombers succeed in targeting the Shellhus, damaging the building and destroying Gestapo documents.
 In the ensuing chaos, several Danish resistance prisoners take the opportunity to escape.

-During the air raid, Henry gradually regains his ability to speak and assists firefighters with identifying the bodies of the wounded.
+During the air raid, Henry gradually regains his ability to speak and assists firefighters with identifying some of the wounded children.
 Rigmor and Teresa are trapped under the rubble amidst rising water from fire hoses attempting to put out the flames above.
-Rescuers mistakenly drowning some they are trying to save is another layer of tragedy.
-Frederik attempts to rescue Teresa from the rubble, but she jumps into the water in an attempt to save Rigmor.
-However, she dislodges some rubble in the process and the two are crushed to death.
+Frederik attempts to rescue Teresa from the rubble, but she jumps into the water, possibly hoping to save Rigmor.
+This triggers the collapse of the basement.
 Eva's parents are distraught when they are unable to find their daughter, with her father regretting arguing with her.
-When Henry suggests that Eva may have gone home, Eva's mother finds her daughter at home eating the cold porridge.
+When Henry tells Eva's mother that Eva may have gone home, she finds her daughter at home eating the cold porridge.